digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 The number of times a health check must pass for a backend Droplet to be marked "healthy" for the given service and be re-added to the pool.
 The vaule must be between 2 and 10.
 If not specified, the default value is 5.

+## service.beta.kubernetes.io/do-loadbalancer-http-ports

+Specify which ports of the loadbalancer should use the HTTP protocol.
+This is a comma separated list of ports (e.g. 80,8080).

+Ports must not be shared between this annotation, `service.beta.kubernetes.io/do-loadbalancer-tls-ports`, and `service.beta.kubernetes.io/do-loadbalancer-http2-ports`.

 ## service.beta.kubernetes.io/do-loadbalancer-tls-ports

 Specify which ports of the loadbalancer should use the HTTPS protocol.
 This is a comma separated list of ports (e.g. 443,6443,7443).